 A major influencer was Friedrich Froebel (1782 – 1852), who believed that children learn through play.
 He designed teacher training where he emphasized the importance of observation and developing programs and activities based on the child’s skill level and readiness.
 Froebel formalized the early childhood setting as well as founded the first kindergarten.

-John Dewey (1859-1952) strongly believed that learning should originate from the interests of children, which is foundational to the projects approach.
+John Dewey (1859-1952) strongly believed that learning should originate from the interests of children, which is foundational to the project’s approach.
 The educator is there to promote their interests for discovery and inquiry.
 Dewey saw the classroom as a place to foster social consciousness and thus the classroom should be democratically run.

 Rudolf Steiner (1861-1925), the creator of what is now known as the Waldorf education philosophy and schools, focused on developing free and morally responsible individuals with a high level of social competence.
-Steiner broke this down into three developmental stages; Preschool to age 6 (experiential education), Age 6-14 (formal education) and ages 14+ (conceptual/academic education).
+Steiner broke this down into three developmental stages; preschool to age 6 (experiential education), age 6-14 (formal education), and ages 14+ (conceptual/academic education).

-Loris Malaguzzi (1920-1994), the founder of the Reggio Emilia approach, based on the original childcare centre opened in the town of Reggio Emilia, was a strong believer in documenting the children’s learning and interests which the educators would base their programming around on for the following days.
+Loris Malaguzzi (1920-1994), the founder of the Reggio Emilia approach, based on the original childcare center opened in the town of Reggio Emilia, was a strong believer in documenting the children’s learning and interests which the educators would base their programming around on for the following days.

 In general, the theorists for early education all would like to see the achievement of a common goal—to see the successful development of children in their primary years.
 How that goal is achieved differs in the structure of each curriculum.